Armo VS. Moda

 The primary difference between the two medications is their chemical structure.
 Technically, armodafinil is modafinil’s enantiopure version.

 Modafinil has enantiomers, which are two mirror-image stereoisomers of similar molecular structure.
-While the enantiomers are identical, their flipped copies are similar to a left and right hand.
+While the enantiomers are identical, their flipped copies are similar to left and right hand.
 Modafinil’s two enantiomers are S-Modafinil and R-Modafinil.

 Modafinil, which is a racemic compound, has both S- and R-enantiomers with proportions equal to its structure.
 It has been found, however, that the R-enantiomer is more pharmacologically stable, active, and longer-acting.